Health Sciences (PhD Program)

 Recommended Progression

-First Year: Mandatory Interdisciplinary Seminar, Elective Graduate Courses, Qualifying Exam
+First Year: Mandatory Interdisciplinary Seminars, Elective Graduate Courses, Qualifying Exam

 Second Year: Area of Concentration, Defense of Dissertation Proposal